Aja (song): Legacy

 While "Aja" has not been played as frequently on the radio as the album's three singles—"Deacon Blues", "Peg" and "Josie"—it has become a staple of Steely Dan's live shows since the band resumed touring in the 1990s.
 Stewart Mason of AllMusic calls it "an absolute masterpiece, not only one of Steely Dan's finest songs, but also a pinnacle of '70s studio rock."
 Critic and John Lennon biographer Tim Riley recommends "Aja" as one of ten Steely Dan songs with which to introduce "non-believers" to the band.
 Likewise, AXS TV's Sam McPherson lists it as the best Steely Dan song.
 "You can listen to it on 'repeat' all day long ... or all night long, depending on your preferences, of course," he wrote in 2014.
 "It fits the 'cocktail lounge' vibe of the band's sound, while also being positively upbeat and charming at the same time."

 In 2016, Ruban Nielson of Unknown Mortal Orchestra, a longtime Steely Dan fan, listed "Aja" among the band's five most essential songs for a show on Fordham University radio station WFUV.
 He called it "a really strange and beautiful arrangement."
-The outro's layered use of synthesizers evoked, to him, David Bowie and Brian Eno.
+The outro's layered use of synthesizers evoked, to him, the work of David Bowie and Brian Eno.

 Shorter's solo, "suitable for bronzing", in biographer Michell Mercer's words, and "the purest jazz Steely Dan ever recorded," to AllMusic, is frequently mentioned as part of the song's lasting appeal.
 "It's so full of drama and mystery it makes you wonder what's going on in his mind", said Nielson.
 "Many people will have heard his great solo on Steely Dan's classic song 'Aja'," British critic Ivan Hewett wrote in a 2013 profile, "without knowing it comes from one of the great tenor and soprano saxophonists in jazz history."
 Mercer says that "for years afterwards, people approached him and said they'd first heard him on this record."